Why does raising my arm cause pins and needles in my hand?

 Osteopath?
 That’s for backs isn’t it?

 Osteopathy was originally envisioned as a complete medical practice in the USA.
 To this day in the US it is a prescribing medical practice.
-When osteopathy was brought to the UK in 1902, the medical establishment weren’t willing to recognise it as a full medical practice so it became an allied health profession focussed solely on manual therapy with a slightly adversarial attitude to medicine.
+When osteopathy was brought to the UK in 1902, the medical establishment weren’t willing to recognise it as a full medical practice so it became an allied health profession focused solely on manual therapy with a slightly adversarial attitude to medicine.
 Today we retain our entire body focus with an interest in all aspects of our patient’s health.
 So its not just backs.
 That being said if someone presents to me with a fracture I’ll send them to A&E and if someone has for example hypothyroidism I’ll send them to their doctor for levothyroxine.

 What’s the difference between an osteopath and a chiropractor?

 Chiropractors are manual therapists like osteopaths.
 I think as a whole osteopaths are gentler, have more tools in the box and more likely to get you better faster and not have you come back.
-For a more detailed analysis check out my website.

 What’s the difference between an osteopath and a physiotherapist?

 There are many justly famous physiotherapists delivering world-class manual therapy in the UK.
 There are also many of my patients arriving with badly photocopied stick-man drawings of generic exercises.
-For a detailed discussion see my website.

 What is sciatica?